FAQ

 Frequently Asked Questions

 Our average length of stay is 12-18 months, though it varies based on an individual’s unique needs.
-We are a long-term residential program, so we ask that residents anticipate at least the average length of stay as they consider admission to ClearView.
-Many residents stay at ClearView longer than that as well as the become a part of the community through work/school and are active in the clinical program.
+We are a long-term residential program, so we ask that residents anticipate at least the average length of stay as they consider admission to ClearView Communities.
+Many residents stay at ClearView Communities longer than that as well as the become a part of the community through work/school and are active in the clinical program.

-Please see the Admissions page for instructions on how to complete a referral for Admission.
+Please see the Admissions page for instructions on how to complete a referral for admission.
 After a referral is completed, the Admissions Manager will reach out to you to discuss the next steps.
 We will ask a potential resident to sign a release of information for any current or previous providers or hospitals where they have received care, so that we can begin to collect clinical records.
 We will also conduct interviews with a potential resident and their support system to obtain further clinical information.
 The Admissions Committee (which consists of the Executive Director, Medical Director, Psychiatrist, Clinical Director, Program Director, and Admissions Manager) then meets to review all information provided and make a final decision on admission.
 This is a deliberate process to ensure that the most appropriate decision is made for all parties.
 Please be advised we cannot accept urgent or emergent admissions due to this process.

 We are in-network with Carefirst (Maryland’s product of Blue Cross Blue Shield) and the BCBS Federal Employee Program.
-We are unable to work with other insurance companies, including any other form of Blue Cross Blue Shield.
+We are unable to work with other insurance companies, including any other form of Blue Cross Blue Shield

 We generally serve younger adults, with an average age range of 18-35.
 However, we have had many residents over the age of 35 successfully complete the program as well.